Apply

 Standard DTP Studentships

-Interviews will take place (Dates to be announced when next recruitment window opens) by video call.
+Interviews will take place on Thursday 15th February 2024 and Friday 16th February 2024 by video call.
 Candidates will be notified by (or shortly after) 31 January 2024 if they have been selected for interview.

 Industry co-funded studentship